Undergraduate Student, Stony Brook University (3/24/08-2012)

 Graduate Student, Science in Genomics, Autonomous University of Ciudad Juárez (UACJ), Chihuahua, Mexico.
 Cervical Cancer screening based on immunocytochemical localization of keratin 17.
 (July 1- August 31, 2014)

 Graduate student, Molecular and Cellular Pharmacology, graduate student research rotation.
 Stony Brook University.
 Cervical cancer biomarker discovery and validation.
 (03/23/2015-05/20/2015)

 Medical student, Scholarly Concentrations Program.
-2015-present.
+2015-2017.
 Immunocytochemical analysis of keratin 17 in cytology specimens.

 Schreiber High School, Port Washington, K17 as a negative prognostic biomarker for cancer progression (July-August, 2016)

-Senior Honors Thesis Sponsor: Hypoxia and Keratin 17 in pancreatic ductal adenocarcinoma (Feb 2017-present)
+Senior Honors Thesis Sponsor: Hypoxia and Keratin 17 in pancreatic ductal adenocarcinoma (Feb 2017-May 2018)

 Senior Project Manager within Development Program Management in the Immunology & Inflammation Therapeutic Area at Regeneron Pharmaceuticals.
 (June 2016 - October 2020)